fabianbhl/MVC-Example/README.md

 5. Dynamic URL Parameters: Supports dynamic routing where parameters are embedded in the URL.

 ## Project Structure
 **AboutController:** Handles routes related to 'about' information.
-It can return hardcoded data or data based on URL parameters.
+It can return hardcoded data or data based on URL parameters. <br />
-**MainController:** Manages the main entry points of the application, returning a static message.
+**MainController:** Manages the main entry points of the application, returning a static message. <br />
-**AuthMiddleware:** Provides basic authentication checking for routes that require it.
+**AuthMiddleware:** Provides basic authentication checking for routes that require it. <br />
-**Router:** Core of the routing system, it matches requested URLs against registered routes and applies middlewares if specified.
+**Router:** Core of the routing system, it matches requested URLs against registered routes and applies middlewares if specified. <br />

 ## Output
 The following output is generated for the respective routes: